Your Tenancy

 There are also a number of important provisions you should be aware of that may affect your tenancy.
 Our Managing Tenancies Policy explains each of these tenancy related changes in detail and the process associated with each process.
 A copy can be accessed here.

-The aspects are explained below, however, more information can be found in our tenant handbook, which can be viewed here or by downloading the Osprey App (Android - Google Play or Apple - App Store).
+The aspects are explained below, however, more information can be found in our tenant handbook, which can be viewed here or can be accessed through the tenant portal.

 Joint Tenancy